AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Deprecation notice**
 >
-> The `:if-not()` pseudo-class is deprecated and no longer supported.
+> The `:if-not()` pseudo-class is deprecated and is no longer supported.
 Rules with it are considered as invalid.

 This pseudo-class was basically a shortcut for `:not(:has())`.
 It was supported by ExtendedCss for better compatibility with some filters subscriptions.